Punta Gorda, Belize Travel Guide + Best Things to Do

 First, old American school buses are the most popular and affordable way.
 Several bus lines offer a bus from Belize City to Punta Gorda several times a day for less than $30 BZD.
 They are low-cost, but crowded, often with three or more to a seat and some standing in the aisle.

-Get to the terminal early to ensure yourself a spot on the bus!
-A conductor will collect fares while the bus is moving, tickets are not sold beforehand.
-Regular buses will stop for passengers along the road at any point between destinations and Express buses stop only in larger towns.
 Keep this in mind, because it makes a difference in the arrival time, which could be upwards of 7 hours between Belize City and Punta Gorda.

 Travel by Plane